Home page Company name and slogan

 Merrill Lynch sponsors exchange traded entities called HOLDRs.
 HOLDRs or Holding Company Depositary Receipts represent beneficial ownership of a specified group of stocks.

-Types of Exchange Traded Funds
+Types and Examples of Exchange Traded Funds

 Like mutual funds, a wide array of exchange traded funds is available.
 Exchange traded funds are commonly classified by asset class, investment style, and market capitalization of securities invested.